One team. One mission.

 "I plot our course through space and occasionally through interpersonal tension.
 The stars are easier."

 Send an updated resume and biometric neural scan to message channel 0664.01.4601 if you are interested in joining our amazing team.
-One of our amazing Human(iod) Resources Intellibots should get back to you within 1 - 2 months, probably.
+One of our amazing Human(oid) Resources Intellibots should get back to you within 1 - 2 months, probably.